 And finally, you can also hike up to Mt Stenhouse, the highest point on Lamma Island.
 Although this isn’t a maintained trail, there are plenty of neglected paths that run up to the top.

-Lamma Island is also an amazing place for a staycation.
+Lamma Island is also an amazing location to plan your next staycation.
 With plenty of hotels and B&Bs, you could spend a relaxing weekend away from the madness of Hong Kong.

-Honestly, a weekend on Lamma Island sounds amazingly relaxing!
+Honestly, a weekend on Lamma Island sounds very relaxing!

 The Ultimate Guide To Lamma Island

 We hope that you enjoyed our guide to Lamma Island and all the things you can do on the island.
-And that the next time you’re headed there, you’d know what to expect.
+Hopefully, this post makes planning your day or weekend trip easier.